 - Deliver – once approved, logo design along with other creatives are delivered to the client

-Color is the soul of every great logo design!
+Color is the soul of every modern logo design!

 There is an 80% increased brand recognition by using colored logo designs.
 For instance, the coca-cola logo is recognized by 90% of the global population because of its distinctive red and white color palette.

-A logo design agency does not randomly decide the color palette; there are certain factors that decide the logo colors.
+A logo design agency does not randomly decide the color palette; certain factors determine the logo colors.
 A report suggests: consumer behavior is affected by up to 90% by color shade alone.

-- Colors are mainly decided on the basis of their psychological impact on the human mind.
-Even the color shade can greatly impact the meaning of a logo
+- Colors are mainly decided based on their psychological impact on the human mind.
+Even the color shade can significantly impact the meaning of a logo.

-Lines will guide the attention to your logo!
+Lines will guide the attention to your modern logo!

 Lines are everywhere we go.
-They are important because:
+They are essential because: